teachingaway/teachingaway.github.io/pages/trademark-basics.md

 ## Selecting a Name

 A trademark should be (a) unique and (b) distinctive rather than descriptive.
 A trademark is "descriptive" if it describes the product it's used to sell.
 The more closely the trademark describes the product being sold, the less protection it will receive.
 If the word actually defines the product, it is "generic" and cannot be trademarked.
+Uniqueness and distinctiveness are introduced briefly below, and then in more detail under the headings "Distinctiveness" and "Likelihood of Confusion."

 **Unique:** Pick a name that no one else is using.
 First, just google your proposed name.
 Is anyone else using it on a similar product?
 Next, search the [US Registered Trademark Database](tess2.uspto.gov/bin/gate.exe?f=login&p_lang=english&p_d=trmk).  then search some international trademark databases, and finally.

 **Distinctive:** Pick a name that does *not* directly describe your product.
 Trademark law gives the strongest protection to words that are either made-up (like Xerox, Spotify), or words thats entirely unrelated to your product (e.g.,  Apple, Uber, Caterpillar).

-Also consider words that evoke aspects of your product without directly describing it (e.g., Fitbit, Pinterest, Oracle, Red Bull, Spanx, Duracell, Whole Foods).
+Consider words that evoke aspects of your product without directly describing it (e.g., Fitbit, Pinterest, Oracle, Red Bull, Spanx, Duracell, Whole Foods).
 Think of names that highlight your competitive advantage or evoke an experience (YouTube, Kickstarter, Nest).
 Consider verbs or verb-like words (Sprint, Pampers, Excel, Chase(?)).
 Make it memorable.
 Rhyme and repetition can help (FitBit, SoundCloud, Snapchat, Krispy Kreme, PayPal, Under Armour).

 Names should be internet friendly.
 Is the .com domain available?
 Can you buy it at a reasonable price?
 Is the name SEO friendly?
 A name should be pronounceable and use an intuitive spelling.
 Does it sound natural in a sentence like "I just tried [name] and now my life is so much better"?